-Publish > Technology > Publish > Publish Diagram as Pattern Use a Pattern:
+Specialize > Technologies > Publish-Tech > Publish Diagram as Pattern Use a Pattern:

-Show > Window > Resources > Patterns < pattern group > > Right-click on Pattern name
+Start > Desktop > Share > Resources > Patterns < pattern group > > Right-click on Pattern name > Add Pattern to Diagram

 Usage of Patterns Patterns can be applied in a wide range of situations from business to technology architecture, but are always used to apply a common solution to any number of problems or contexts that on the surface might appear quite different.
 Enterprise Architect has provided a useful mechanism for mining Patterns, which means that any diagram can be published as a Pattern and then reused in the same or a different context.
 An example of a Pattern and its usage might be a Pattern articulating the relationship between Drivers, Goals, Objectives and Measures.
 An existing diagram could be published as a Pattern and then any business architecture could reuse the Pattern by simply dragging it onto an empty diagram.
-Options for Patterns Patterns are most commonly available from the Resources window but are also sometimes built into technologies and made available from a Toolbox page.
+Options for Patterns Patterns are most commonly available from the 'Resources' tab of the Browser window but are also sometimes built into technologies and made available from a Toolbox page.
 There are a number of options available when publishing a Pattern, including the ability to describe the details of the Pattern overall and to include notes for each of the elements that make up the Pattern.

 Relationship Matrix

 Getting to Know the Relationship Matrix

 Introducing the Relationship Matrix

-The Relationship Matrix is a tool for visualizing the way that requirements are related to each other and to other elements in the model in a visually compelling matrix or spreadsheet like view.
-It can be used to view the relationship between Stakeholders and their Requirements, how Use Cases are related to Business Requirements or Functional Requirements, how Capabilities are related to Business Drivers, which Components implement a set of requirements, and more.
-Any number of matrices can be defined quickly and then saved to be viewed in workshops or included in documentation generated automatically from the model or exported to a spreadsheet file.
+The Relationship Matrix provides a visualizing compelling matrix-style view for a convenient analysis of the way that Requirements are related to each other and to other elements in the model.
+It can be used to view the relationships between Stakeholders and their Requirements, how Use Cases are related to Business Requirements or Functional Requirements, how Capabilities are related to Business Drivers, which Components implement a set of Requirements, and more.
+Any number of matrices can be defined quickly and then saved to be viewed in workshops, or included in documentation generated automatically from the model or exported to a spreadsheet file.
 When a matrix is created, connections can be viewed by placing the Requirements on one axis of the matrix and the connected elements on the other axis, then the cells of the matrix will indicate the direction of the relationship.